 And you learn soft skills at Codecool.
 I attended a few job interviews after the course; in each case, soft skills made a difference.

 Do you use the things you’ve learnt at Codecool?

-Do you want to experience the Codecool vibe, learn programming and land your dream tech job, too?
+Do you want to experience the Codecool vibe, learn to program and land your dream tech job, too?

-We really believe the future is digital.
+We believe the future is digital.

 Why don’t you code it?